Particular/docs.particular.net/samples/hosting/docker/sample.md

 ### Waiting for RabbitMQ broker to become available

-Both endpoints blocks startup until broker becomes available using the shared `ProceedIfRabbitMqIsAlive` hosted service.
+Both endpoints block startup until the broker becomes available using the shared `ProceedIfRabbitMqIsAlive` hosted service.

 See the [docker documentation for other options to control startup order](https://docs.docker.com/compose/startup-order/).